briancrink/accessedu/documentation/addendum/adherence.md

 passion in schools - something I had grown up with living in a family of engineers.

-Both of which I see as undoubtably central for problem solvers and the greater continuation of human progress.
+Both curiosity and passion I see undoubtably central for problem solving and the greater continuation of human progress.

 Leaving formal education during university, I diverged in my studies toward a playful philosophy of acquring massive tabs of pinned readings.